yiquintero/book-notes/notes/clean-architecture.md

 Without this inversion, control typically flows downward: high-level functions call mid-level functions, which in turn call low-level ones.
 In such a structure, source code dependencies mirror the flow of control, creating tight coupling and making the system harder to change.
 By inverting this relationship, high-level functions remain stable and unaffected by changes in lower-level details.

+## Chapter 6: Functional Programming

+A key charcteristic of functional programming languages is that variables are initialized, but never modified.
+That is, variables are _inmutable_.
+When variables are inmutable, problems like race conditions, deadlock conditions and concurrent update problems cannot happen.
+However, in order to practically implement inmutability, two main compromises need to be made.

+### Segregation of Mutability
+Divide the application into mutable and inmutable components.
+The inmutable components perform their tasks in a purely functional way, without using any mutable variables.
+The inmutable components comunicate with one or more other components that are not purely functional, and allow for the state of variables to be mutated.
+Mutable variables are protected from concurrent updates or race conditions via a _transactional memory_ scheme (transaction or retry).
+Architects are advised to push as much processing as possible into the inmutable components, and reduce the amount of code in the components that allow mutations.

+### Event sourcing
+Event sourcing is a strategy wherein we store transactions, but not the state.
+When state is required, we simply apply all the transactions from the beginning of time.
+This approach eliminates the possibility of concurrent update issues, since data is only created and read, never updated or deleted.
+A significant disadvantage of this approach is the huge data-storage capacity required.
+Shortcuts can be taken, for example saving the state every 24 hrs.
+Version control systems implement this approach.

+## Part III: Design Principles

+The SOLID principles tell us how to arrange our functions and data structures into components, and how these components should be interconnected.
+The goal of the principles is the creation of mid-level software structures that:
+* tolerate change
+* are easy to understand
+* are the basis of components that can be used in many software systems

+The SOLID principles are:
+* **SRP: Single Responsability Principle** - each software module has one, and only one, reason to change (a single stakeholder or actor).
+* **OCP: Open-Closed Principle** - For software to be easy to change, it must be designed to allow changes by adding new code, rather than changing existing code.
+I.e. software modules should be open for extension, but closed for modification.
+This allows for stable, tested code to remain untouched and new requirements can be introduces without rewriting.
+* **LSP: Liskov Substitution Principle** - To build software systems from interchangeable parts, those parts must adhere to a contract that allows those parts to be substituted for one another.
+"Is-a" should behave as "is a".
+* **ISP: Interface Segregation Principle** - Don’t create interfaces that force classes to implement methods they don’t need.
+Instead, break them up into smaller, more specific interfaces, tailored to the exact needs of the client.
+* **DIP: Dependency Inversion Principle** - High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.